£76 Find Cheap Flights from Australia to Indonesia

 • How does KAYAK's flight Price Forecast tool help me choose the right time to buy my flight ticket from Australia to Indonesia?

-KAYAK’s flight Price Forecast tool uses historical data to determine whether the price for a flight to Indonesia from Australia is likely to change within 7 days, so travelers know whether to wait or book now.
+KAYAK’s flight Price Forecast tool uses historical data to determine whether the price for a flight from Australia to Indonesia is likely to change within 7 days, so travellers know whether to wait or book now.

 • What is the Hacker Fare option on flights from Australia to Indonesia?

 Hacker Fares allow you to combine one-way tickets in order to save you money over a traditional return ticket.
-You could then fly to Indonesia with an airline and back to Australia with another airline.
+You could then fly from Australia to Indonesia with an airline and back with another airline.

 • What is KAYAK's "flexible dates" feature and why should I care when looking for a flight from Australia to Indonesia?